 The NEBOSH General Certificate in Occupational Health & Safety course is a widely recognised qualification for general safety responsibilities.
-This nationally recognised health and safety certificate for managers is extremely well recognised and sought after by employers in the United Kingdom.
+This nationally certificate for managers is extremely well recognised and sought after by employers in the United Kingdom.
 The training and qualification gives employers peace-of-mind that they have a competent person in place to manage workplace safety on a daily basis.

-This accredited NEBOSH General Certificate is for personnel e.g. managers, supervisors, non-safety specialists etc with health and safety responsibilities and who need a grounding and recognised qualification in occupational health and safety.
+This accredited course is for personnel e.g. managers, supervisors, non-safety specialists etc with health and safety responsibilities and who need a grounding and recognised qualification in occupational health and safety.

-Delegates who attend this training will learn to:
+Delegates who attend this NEBOSH training will learn to: